dalyIsaac/Whim/docs/docs/customize/commands.md

 | `whim.core.restart_whim`                    | Restart Whim                                                       | No default keybind                                   |
 | `whim.core.activate_workspace_{idx}`        | Activate workspace `{idx}` (where `idx` is an `int` 1, 2, ...9, 0) | <kbd>Alt</kbd> + <kbd>Shift</kbd> + <kbd>{idx}</kbd> |

-## Advanced usage
+## Plugin commands

-### Namespaces

-Whim stores commands (<xref:Whim.ICommand>) in the <xref:Whim.ICommandManager>.
-Commands are objects with a unique identifier, title, and executable action.

-Command identifiers are namespaced:

-- `whim.core` is reserved for [core commands](#core-commands)
-- the string defined in the <xref:Whim.IPlugin.Name> property for plugins - for example, `whim.gaps` for [`GapsPlugin`](../plugins/gaps.md)
+Plugin commands are namespaced by the string defined in the <xref:Whim.IPlugin.Name> property for plugins - for example, `whim.gaps` for [`GapsPlugin`](../plugins/gaps.md).
+For a list of available plugin commands, see the "Plugins" section.
-- `whim.custom` is reserved for [custom user-defined commands](#custom-commands)

-### Custom commands
+## Custom commands

-Custom commands are automatically added to the `whim.custom` namespace.
+Custom commands can be created using the <xref:Whim.ICommandManager>.
+They are automatically added to the `whim.custom` namespace.
 For example, the following command closes the current tracked window:

 ```csharp
 // Create the command.